HarryBoTumLic/mail_man/README.md

 # mail_man
 Mail service for the purpose of completing my technical education

-This is it!
+This is not it!